Boabeng-Fiema Monkey Sanctuary

 The Boabeng-Fiema Monkey Wildlife Sanctuary is found at Boaben and Fiema, twin communities 22 kilometers away from the Nkoranza North District of the Bono East region, Ghana.
-The 4.4 kilometer square (km^{2}) forest, believed to have been created in the 1970s, houses many trees, birds, reptiles, deer and monkeys, two of which are the Geoffrey's pied colobus and Campbell mona monkey.

-It is a home for about 700 monkeys.
+The 4.4 kilometer square (km^{2}) forest, believed to have been created in the 1970s, houses many trees, birds, reptiles, deer and monkeys.
+It is also a home for about 700 monkeys, including Campbell mona monkey and the critically endangered Geoffrey's pied colobus.
 The village is a community where monkeys and human beings live together.
-The inhabitants in the village always leave food outside their homes for the animals.
-The monkeys see human beings as their own.
+Some inhabitants in the village leave food out for the animals, though the sanctuary discourages this practice, as it leads to conflicts with monkeys over foods.

 The monkeys in the sanctuary are protected by the traditional laws on the area.
+For generations, the village people of Boabeng and Fiema have believed that the local monkeys are sacred and have prohibited harm to them.
+When a monkey dies, it is buried in a coffin and special funeral rites are performed.

 The sanctuary serves as a national tourist site and is accessible by road.